SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1020-0-0-navigator-node-property-is-now-correctly-changed-after-dashboard-restore.md

 ticket: MTM-58690
 version: 1020.0.0
 ---
 In the past, restoring a dashboard did not properly update the node property of the navigator, leading to inconsistencies.
 This has now been fixed.
 The navigator node property is correctly changed after a dashboard restore, ensuring the restored dashboard matches the expected state.
-This improvement provides a more reliable and consistent user experience when restoring dashboards.